Observability Guide

 |---|---|---|---|

-mcp_hangar_tool_calls_total | Counter | provider, tool, status | Total tool invocations |
+mcp_hangar_tool_calls_total | Counter | MCP server, tool, status | Total tool invocations |

-mcp_hangar_tool_call_duration_seconds | Histogram | provider, tool | Invocation latency (buckets: 0.01-30s) |
+mcp_hangar_tool_call_duration_seconds | Histogram | MCP server, tool | Invocation latency (buckets: 0.01-30s) |

-mcp_hangar_tool_call_errors_total | Counter | provider, tool, error_type | Failed invocations by error type |
+mcp_hangar_tool_call_errors_total | Counter | MCP server, tool, error_type | Failed invocations by error type |

 Example queries:

-# Tool call rate by provider
+# Tool call rate by mcp_server

-sum(rate(mcp_hangar_tool_calls_total[5m])) by (provider)
+sum(rate(mcp_hangar_tool_calls_total[5m])) by (mcp_server)

 # P95 latency by tool